pingcap/docs-cn/partitioned-table.md

 ## Partitioning types

 This section introduces the types of partitioning in TiDB.
-Currently, TiDB supports [Range partitioning](#range-partitioning), [List partitioning](#list-partitioning), [List COLUMNS partitioning](#list-columns-partitioning), and [Hash partitioning](#hash-partitioning).
+Currently, TiDB supports [Range partitioning](#range-partitioning), [Range COLUMNS partitioning](#range-columns-partitioning), [List partitioning](#list-partitioning), [List COLUMNS partitioning](#list-columns-partitioning), and [Hash partitioning](#hash-partitioning).

-Range partitioning, List partitioning and List COLUMNS partitioning are used to resolve the performance issues caused by a large amount of deletions in the application, and support fast drop partition operations.
+Range partitioning, Range COLUMNS partitioning, List partitioning and List COLUMNS partitioning are used to resolve the performance issues caused by a large amount of deletions in the application, and support fast drop partition operations.
 Hash partitioning is used to scatter the data when there are a large amount of writes.

 ### Range partitioning